Top Bank Fraud Defense Attorney in Tampa, FL

-What Constitutes Bank Fraud?
+What Constitutes Bank Fraud in Illinois?

 Federal statutes broadly define bank fraud as any type of deception used with the intent of defrauding a bank or other financial organization.
 A financial institution can be a federally insured credit union or bank, along with mortgage lenders, Federal Reserve banks and others that accept deposits.
 It also can target individual depositors and other customers of financial institutions.